Loviisa: From 1950 onwards

 The land surface area of Loviisa grew to over two times its size from 1920 to 1970.
 Antinkylä had already practically changed from a rural village to a city district when it was annexed to Loviisa in 1924.
-On the other hand, the annexation of Valko, which had also belonged to Pernaja, to Loviisa caused much controversy.
+On the other hand, the annexation of Valko, which had also belonged to Pernå, to Loviisa caused much controversy.
 The city of Loviisa had bought large areas of land from the Valko area already in the early 20th century, and the annexation had been under plans for half a century until it was finally decided in 1956.
 In the same year it was confirmed that the state would take care of the railway between Valko and Lahti and widen its tracks (the railway has only served cargo traffic since 1981).
 The island of Hästholmen which had belonged to Ruotsinpyhtää was annexed to Loviisa in 1969 because of the upcomin nuclear power plant.
 The city of Loviisa had owned the lands of the island and its surrounding, and sold them to the nuclear power company Imatran Voima a few years earlier.

 The two largest companies in Loviisa - the Nordström concern and Rauma-Repola - were under great difficulties in the middle 1960s, so building a nuclear power plant in the city was seen as important.
 In 1965 the city council received news of Imatran Voima's plans to build a nuclear power plant on the shores of the Gulf of Finland, and the mayor Gunnar Wahlström started proposing Loviisa as the site of the plant.
 Because of political reasons, the decision to build the plant was delayed, and construction only started in 1970.
 The machinery installations in autumn 1975 raised employment in Loviisa to its top figure at 3900 people.
 In March 1977 President of Finland Urho Kekkonen and Premier of the Soviet Union Alexei Kosygin inaugurated the first nuclear power plant unit.
 The deal of building another similar unit in Loviisa had been signed in August 1971.
 The unit was completed in 1980.
 The power plants had utilised large amounts of western technology right from the start, and their usage levels have reached international top rankings.